BrainEnergyLab/Inflammation-Index/Using the Microglia Morphology Analysis ImageJ Plugin.md

 A text file saved with the .ini extension containing the calibration values for the imaging stacks should be saved in the parent directory.
 It should contain the strings: "x.pixel.sz = ", "y.pixel.sz = ", "z.spacing = ", "no.of.planes = ", "frames.per.plane = " followed by numeric values.
 X and Y pixel size refer to the X and Y pixel sizes in microns.
 Z spacing refers to the size of voxels in Z in microns.
 No. of.planes refers to the number of unique Z planes in the image stack, and frames.per.plane refers to how many frames were collected at each Z plane.
 A stack of 606 frames in total, with 101 unique Z planes, would have 6 frames per plan.
 For 3D stacks acquired in awake animals, movement can disrupt image acquisition.
 As such, taking multiple frames at a single Z plane allows the motion-contaminated frames to be removed and a clearer final 3D stack to be generated

-The following pipeline, **Step 2**, should first be run exclusively on the inflammatory positive control dataset.
-This can be done by searching for specific strings in image or image folder names in the motion processing section.

-# Step 2: Running MicrogliaMorphologyAnalysis.ijm in Fiji on Positive Control Inflammation Dataset
+## Step 2: Running MicrogliaMorphologyAnalysis.ijm in ImageJ

 First, create a directory for the Fiji script to work within.
 This can be just a single empty folder, and this will be populated by the script.

 Open the MicrogliaMorphologyAnalysis.ijm file in Fiji, and click the run button in the script editor.
 To run all options, tick them all (they are ordered in the order in which they are required) or you can do this option by option.
 The program will open a dialog box first for you to identify the working directory folder (i.e. the directory you created for Fiji to work within), then the parent directory for image storage.

-## "Preprocess morphology stacks and save them"
+### "Preprocess morphology stacks and save them"
-## Motion Processing, Registration, and Z Correction
+### Motion Processing, Registration, and Z Correction

 When selecting this first option, the user will be asked for a number of inputs.